-Students will conduct an integrative applied project for a profit or non-profit company.
+Students will conduct an integrative applied project for a company.
 The focus of this course must be integrative and applied (real projects for real organizations).
-The projects may be conducted in small groups or individually, however, individual student contribution to the project outcome must be assessed.
+The projects may be conducted in small groups or individually; however, individual student contribution to the project outcome must be assessed.
 In all courses, the project must require students to develop prescriptive business recommendations.

 Our Campus.
 Otherwise Known as Omaha.

 The University of Nebraska does not discriminate based on race, color, ethnicity, national origin, sex, pregnancy, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, marital status, and/or political affiliation in its programs, activities, or employment.
 Learn more about Equity, Access and Diversity.